Testing Strategy Design Note¶

 from unittest.mock import MagicMock

-"""Test that valid LLM JSON is correctly parsed."""
+"""Test that valid LLM JSON is correctly parsed into edges."""

 }